Arksine/moonraker/docs/configuration.md

 #   to package-lock.json.
 Note that if your project does not have a
 #   package-lock.json in its root directory then the plugin will fail to load.
 #   Default is False.
-host_repo:
-#   The GitHub repo in which zipped releases are hosted.
-Note that this does
-#   not need to match the repository in the "origin" option, as it is possible
-#   to use a central GitHub repository to host multiple extension builds.
-As
-#   an example, Moonraker's repo hosts builds for both Moonraker and Klipper.
-#   This option defaults to the repo extracted from the "origin" option,
-#   however if the origin is not hosted on GitHub then this parameter must
-#   be provided.
 is_system_service: True
 #   This should be set to False for repos that are not installed as a service
 #   or do not need to restart a service after updates.
 This option sets the